mroosa/smugmug-rater/README.md

 The user is presented with images from a given album one at a time and can rate the images using a simple star rating system.
 Ratings are stored in a json file along with the image's filename, thumbnail, and key.
 Each rating is tied to an anonymized user (stored via a cookie on the user's browser) to maintain ratings.
 Information is saved to the json file each time a new image is loaded.

+A genrealized ratings dashboard is available at `./check_ratings.php` which displays a simple table including the individual image's thumbnails, filenames, and serial/key as well as the total votes and average rating for the respective image.
+This table can be sorted (asc/desc) by filename or ratings.

 ## Dependencies

 * PHP >= 7.3.0 (per phpSmug)